 With the outbreak of anti-Igbo killings years later after his return to Nigeria, he made a precarious journey with Flight Lieutenant Emeka Omeruah to Enugu, Eastern Nigeria.
 Eventually, the Eastern Command was formed with Lt.
 Col. Louis Chude Sokei heading BAF.
 When the great Swedish noble man called Count Carl Gustav Von Rosen formed TAC, Ojukwu immediately drafted Captain Okpe to this elite unit where he won Biafra’s highest military citation-The Military Cross.

-The author is emphatic his work “is limited to dealing with facts, figures and events affecting persons involved in aviation particularly of the military kind” (p.195).
+The author is emphatic that his work “is limited to dealing with facts, figures and events affecting persons involved in aviation particularly of the military kind” (p.195).
 Non-combat pilots flying relief sorties into Biafra, by implication, fall outside its scope.
 As long as subject matter is concerned, the work chronicles the genesis of BAF, exploits of Biafran combat pilots, their planes; and jungle airports of Udi, Uga, Uli, Okija; and Gabonese airports of Libreville and Nzomo Major that served them.
 With a hundred and two never-seen-before photos, BAF operational maps, secret codes and sample of mercenary pilot contract, the work achieved its statistical and record objective.

 Necessity invents BAF.
 The economic blockade on Eastern Region by Lagos shortly after Aburi means there is not a single fixed wing plane with Ojukwu.
 Lt.
 Col. Sokei sets up a task force charged “with the ways and means of acquiring an airplane from Nigeria to solve the transportation problem” (p.225).
 Comprising of Lt.
 Col. F. Obioha (Military Intelligence), Captains F.A.
 Osakwe and Ibikare Allwell-Brown of Nigerian Airways, Sam Inyagha, Onuora Nwanya, Goddy Ikwuazor, Allison Okeke and cold-blooded Mark Odu, the task force successfully infiltrates Benin Airport and hijacks an air borne Nigerian Airways Fokker 27 passenger airplane flown by Captains P. Singh and Tokumbo Williams.
 Ojukwu gets his first plane 23rd April 1967 as hijacked Fokker 27 touches down the Enugu runway.